 But some even better concepts were removed altogether.
 The dinosaurs were supposed to have dynamic emotions, ranging from happy to tired to scared and changing their emotions based on stimulus or situation.
 But the devs were unable to get the dinosaurs to do anything unless they were angry, so they ultimately locked the sliders and just turned them into the same suicidal mobs you see in every other game.
 Even the weapon system (no inventory or reloading, just shoot your gun until it’s empty then scrounge for another one) promotes a cool scavenger playstyle that would have worked a lot better if 80% of weapons (and all melees) weren’t unusable due to bugs.

 Trespasser’s other claim to fame is that the voice-acting was fully completed and included in the game files.
 Minnie Driver did a great job bringing life to Anne’s internal monologue as she reflects on hers (and the island’s) inenviable fate, and Richard Attenborough reprised his role as John Hammond to give frequent voiceovers commenting wistfully on his lofty goals for his dinosaur theme park.
 There’s tons of amazing lore in his narration, and it’s sobering to listen to the juxtaposition between his intentions and the ruined facilities you’re currently walking through.
-In a way, Trespasser and Hammond share a similar fate; the execution couldn’t live up to the creator’s dreams, and all that remains is the tantalizing prospects of what could have been.
+In a way, Trespasser and Jurassic Park share a similar fate; the execution couldn’t live up to the creator’s dreams, and all that remains is the tantalizing prospects of what could have been.